LuvitPlayground/luvitplayground.github.io/docusaurus/docs/03-documentation/02-tutorial/02-hello-world.md

 uv.sleep(SLEEP_TIME_IN_MILLISECONDS)

 print("Good morning!")

+print(uv)
 p(uv)
 ```

 The output will be similar to the last time we ran the script, except now we can see the output of calling the embedded ``p`` global (a shorthand for ``pretty-print``).
-Usually, Lua's ``print`` cannot print complex data structures because it simply calls the ``__tostring`` metamethod, resulting in an output like ``table: 0x0232126a23f8``.
+Evidently, Lua's ``print`` cannot print complex data structures because it simply calls the ``__tostring`` metamethod, resulting in an output like ``table: 0x0232126a23f8``.
 Luvit's pretty-print library can however print these recursively and in a human-readable fashion, which makes it a handy tool for debugging or to refresh your memory without having to look up APIs.

 Printing ``uv`` via ``pretty-print`` will give you an overview of the entire API surface, i.e., all the functions exported from the ``libuv`` C-library.
 Don't worry too much about how to use them all for now, we'll get back to that shortly.
 It should look approximately like this: